OdinsHat/twfy-php/README.md

+# TheyWorkForYou PHP SDK

-# twfy-php
+## twfy-php

-An up-to-date but simple wrapper to the TheyWorkForYouAPI written in PHP.
+An up-to-date, simple wrapper to the [TheyWorkForYouAPI](https://theyworkforyou.org) written in PHP.

-It can be easily installed using Composer with the following command:
+It can be easily installed using [Composer](https://getcomposer.org) with the following command:

 `composer require odinshat/twfy-php`